PaddlePaddle/docs/doc/fluid/advanced_usage/paddle_slim/paddle_slim_en.md

 - Manage configurable parameters intensively by the method of configuring files to facilitate experiment management.
 - Model compression can be realized by adding merely a few codes to common scripts of training models.

-Refer to [Use Examples](https://github.com/PaddlePaddle/models/blob/develop/PaddleSlim/docs/demo.md) for more details
+Refer to [demos](https://github.com/PaddlePaddle/models/blob/develop/PaddleSlim/docs/demo.md) for more details

 ### Good Performance